Peoria could see millions of dollars in historic preservation tax credits

 SB 3527, sponsored by Rep. Jehan Gordon-Booth (D-Peoria), creates a 25 percent income tax credit for any taxpayer who is willing to restore some of the oldest parts of the city, which, according to the bill's backer, has been discussed for years.

-“We have been able to see what tax credits have done in other states by taking old buildings and refurbishing them,” Gordon-Booth said during the May 31 House floor debate.
+“We have been able to see what tax credits have done in other states by taking old buildings and refurbishing them,” Gordon-Booth said during a House floor debate.

 The bill would mandate that local or state government edifices are restored first.
 The bill would also authorize the use of vacant lots to fund tax rolls, according to Gordon-Booth.